ChalmersSachi-FS/ChalmersSachi-FS/README.md

 Monday 2/19/24
 I have finished the 2.8 Assignment for week 2.
 I will be starting some of week 3 review lessons and take notes until the Live Lecture on Wednesday. i will also start the discussion post later on today.
 Week 3: 2/24/24
 Currently working on all review lessons and notes for week 3 then will be starting assignment.
 I have finished lesson 3.2 in week 3 starting the next lesson.
 I have watched lesson 3.3, I have finished all reviews.
 I will be taking notes and doing the assignment tomorrow.

+12:33pm
+Currently working on all review lessons will be doing assignment after I get all review lessons done.
+Just installed NODE on my Macbook.